 Salient, or projecting, pole

-A ﬁeld pole that projects from the yoke or hub toward the primary winding core.
+A ﬁeld pole that juts out from the yoke towards the primary winding core.

-A characteristic curve that expresses the degree of magnetic saturation as a function of some property of the magnetic excitation.
+A device characteristic curve that shows the magnetic saturation degree as a function of a certain property of the magnetic excitation.

 Short-circuit characteristic (SCC)